slutske22/react-leaflet-editable-popup/README.md

 Check out the [codesandbox](https://codesandbox.io/s/github/slutske22/React-Leaflet-Editable-Popup) for some examples in action.

+See [another example](https://codesandbox.io/s/editable-popup-redux-example-9u0t2), using react-redux and with a separate component for array-generated markers and popups.

 ### Without state management

 Using the `editable` and `removable` props without a state management structure is very simple.
 Just add them as props to your `<Popup>` and they will work.
 See the simple example in the *Using this Plugin* section above.
 Each popup will keep newly edited content within its own state.